andraspalasti/distirbuted/README.md

 incremented, on each generate request.

 We concatenate these two, and we get the globally unique ID that we send back.

+## Broadcast challenges

+- **b)**: Because we know that there will be no network partitions we can assume that all messages will be delivered.
+When a node recieves a broadcast it checks if it came from another node or not, if another node sent it, then it doesn't need to broadcast it further, else it needs to sent to all others.